5th Spring School

 The attendees are responsible to bring their own laptop equipped with the software

-Windows users prepare their laptop in advance following the Technical Report 5 (www.openlb.net/tech-reports).
+Windows users should prepare their laptop in advance to enable the Windows Substystem for Linux (WSL) following the Technical Report 5 (www.openlb.net/tech-reports).

-- Sam Avis, Halim Kusumaatmaja, Durham University, United Kingdom
+- Michael D. Rennick (representing Halim Kusumaatmaja), Durham University, United Kingdom (confirmed)

-- Fedor Bukreev, Nicolas Hafen, Julius Jeßberger, Mathias J. Krause, Adrian Kummerländer, Jan E. Marquardt, Stephan Simonis, Karlsruhe Institute of Technology, Germany
+- Fedor Bukreev, Nicolas Hafen, Mathias J. Krause, Adrian Kummerländer, Jan E. Marquardt, Johanna Mödl, Stephan Simonis, Karlsruhe Institute of Technology, Germany (confirmed)

 Printed lecture notes, lectures by invited speakers, software lab mentored by OpenLB developers, 5x lunch, 2x dinner (including Spring School dinner), social excursion, all coffee breaks, certificate of participation